Performance By Carter Hayes April 14, 2026 5 min read

 Hot track −1–2 psi cold

-Start conservative: change one psi per tire and test.
-Record hot pressures after a few laps, then iterate.
-This lets you free yourself from guesswork and tune pressure for traction, feedback, and predictable handling.
+Start conservative: change just one PSI per tire, then test.
+Record your hot pressures after a few laps, evaluate the bike’s feedback, and iterate from there.

 Monthly Checks, Wear Signs, and When to Replace Tires

-1. Replace when tread depth ≤ 1.6 mm; use a gauge or the wear bars to verify legal and safe limits.
+1. Replace the tire when tread depth drops to 1.6 mm or below.
+Use a gauge or the built-in wear bars to verify.

-3. If you see uneven wear, inspect alignment, suspension, and loading; uneven wear shortens tire life and reduces grip.
+3. If you see uneven wear, inspect your alignment, suspension settings, and loading habits.

 Frequently Asked Questions